Isac-E-Perez/Basic-Django/README.md

 # Django with Data Science Project

 ### About:
-Installation of django, pandas, matplotlib and seaborn inside of a virtualenv with the use of numpy which was downloaded with the pandas package.
+Created a professional and nicely looking User Interface in Django for Data Science with the use of Semantic UI framework.
+I gained an understanding of the core concepts behind Pandas, Numpy, Matplotlib and Seaborn in order to create my own custom analytic tool.

 ### Notes:
+You have to install django, pandas, matplotlib and seaborn inside of a virtualenv.
+Additionally, numpy will be downloaded with the pandas package.

 ### Results: